ElizabethCDWolfe/OOP/MySolution/README.md

 Includes:
 -An IGreeting interface which English and Spanish Inherit from.

 -An abstract Person class which Skier inherits from.
 Ticketmaster inherits from Skier.
 All three classes implement IGreeting.
 Ticketmaster has an Inventory and Pocket, and Skier has a Pocket.

 -An abstract TicketContainer class which Inventory and Pocket classes inherit from.
 Inventory is populated with tickets in its constructor.
 Pocket is not.
 Inventory can remove tickets from itself and return them.
 Pocket can add tickets to itself.

 -A Ticket class

 To use, run

 dotnet run

 To test, run

 dotnet test

---Unit Tests are currently under construction for this project
+--Unit Tests are currently under construction for this project--